 Glazier produces a written bid package: cover letter, scope of work, exclusions, qualifications, price, and validity period (typically 30 days).
 Submitted via email or platform.
 Most GCs require sealed bid by a specific deadline.

 GC compares all bids side-by-side: price, scope inclusions/exclusions, qualifications, references, and bonding capacity.
-Bids more than 20% below or above the average get flagged.
 GC asks clarifying questions to align scope across bidders.

 Top 2-3 bidders interviewed by GC project manager.
 Topics: HVHZ submittal experience, similar project references, bonding letter, license verification, crew availability, schedule fit, and any value-engineering options.
 This stage filters out unqualified low bidders.

 GC issues a letter of intent (LOI) or signed subcontract to the winning glazier.
-Contract typically AIA A401-style subcontract with $3M/$6M bonding required.
+Contract typically AIA A401-style subcontract, with performance and payment bonds required where the project calls for them.
 Award triggers shop drawing kickoff and material ordering.

 ACG returns sealed bids on standard commercial plans in 48 hours — not the FL market average of 7-15 business days.
-We achieve this with AI-augmented takeoff, standardized pricing tables, and a streamlined bid review process.
+We achieve this with custom takeoff software, standardized pricing tables, and a streamlined bid review process.
 This speed wins us bids regularly.

 Standard FL market: 7-15 business days from plans received to sealed bid.
 ACG benchmark: 48 hours on standard commercial plans.
 Bid speed correlates with operational discipline downstream.